tomwpublic/hubitat_SmartHQ/README.md

 # Usage instructions:

+* Appliance updates will generally come automatically without polling.
+But each appliance child device supports the `Refresh` command if you want to poll for current status.
-* Most of the commands and attributes are self explanatory.
+* Most of the other commands and attributes are self explanatory.
 Try things out!
 * If you would like to request support for a new appliance type of additional attributes or commands:
     * Enable debug logging on the SmartHQ System device in Hubitat.
     * Open the *Logs* view in another browser tab or window and leave it open.